Tony Tascona

-Antonio Tascona (16 March 1926 – 28 May 2006) was a Canadian artist of Italian heritage, best known for his abstract constructions featuring metallic panels made of aluminum, steel, resin, and industrial paints and lacquers.
+Antonio Tascona (16 March 1926 – 28 May 2006) was a Canadian artist of Italian heritage, best known for his abstract constructions featuring metallic panels made of aluminum, steel, epoxy resin, and industrial paints and lacquers.

 Tascona's employment in the aircraft industry as a technician taught him the techniques used in his mature work featuring geometric abstraction.
 His work hangs in numerous public institutions in and throughout Canada.
 He was appointed to the Order of Canada in 1996.

 Early life and education

 Tascona was born the fifteenth of sixteen children in the predominantly francophone town of St Boniface, Manitoba, before it was incorporated into Winnipeg in 1971.
 Tascona left school and became a truck-driver at age 15 in order to support his family after his father's death.
 When he was seventeen his mother died and he would be conscripted into the Canadian Army at 18, but never deployed overseas.

 In 1946, Tascona enrolled in the Winnipeg School of Art through the Department of Veterans' Affairs.
 His instructor Joe Plaskett introduced him to Hans Hofmann's theories on abstraction.
 After receiving his diploma, he continued his education at the University of Manitoba School of Art and was there exposed to other modernist movements such as Vorticism.